Penjo989/Spy-Tool/README.md

 When I ran this attack on my laptop it went over about `300` passwords a second.

 ### Connect multiple spies to a single communicator
-A single communicator can handle multiple spies conecting to it and allow a HQ to link to them seemlessly
+A single communicator can handle multiple spies conecting to it and allow a HQ to link to them seemlessly.
 ![ezgif-3-85636aff16](https://user-images.githubusercontent.com/53350057/163164751-6544daea-d6c9-4a59-b15b-89aa76e30fa3.gif)

 ### Command a spy to start an arp poisoning attack between any 2 stations
-After connecting to the internet the spy opens a thread for Arp poisoning that is given a set of `station links`  to spoof and sends fake Arp answers for each link (with a default interval of 1 second).
+After connecting to the internet the spy opens a thread for arp poisoning that is given a set of `station links`  to spoof and sends fake arp answers for each link (with a default interval of 1 second between every fake arp answer).
-When a HQ links to a spy he can send commands to the spy to add or remove a station link from the arp poisoning thread.
+When a HQ is controlling a spy he can send commands to the spy to add or remove a station link from the arp poisoning thread.

 ![ezgif-3-09379ba2af](https://user-images.githubusercontent.com/53350057/163182114-7a4d3c1b-ca07-4369-a502-65493b27aed5.gif)